OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 - Signature of the immunizer

 As part of the documentation requirements listed in the EO notice, a written and electronic (if applicable) record of the COVID-19 immunization administration must be provided to the patient, which includes the pharmacy’s contact information and date and time for the second scheduled dose (if applicable) at the same pharmacy location.
 As the record from COVaxON is the official proof of immunization, it must be provided to the patient.
 Pharmacies should provide patients with the option of receiving either a print-out or electronic version of the COVaxON record.
 Of note, currently this record from COVaxON does not include the pharmacy’s contact information nor the appointment information for the second dose.
 For pharmacies who are providing a print-out of this record to the patient, the pharmacy’s contact information and second dose appointment date and time must be added to the print-out.
 Alternatively, pharmacies may choose to provide a separate written record of immunization (along with the printed or emailed COVaxON proof of immunization record) to the patient that contains all the required information.
+Please note that although patients with a green Ontario photo health card have access to their receipts online through the provincial system, pharmacies are still required to provide a written record following administration.

 To meet this requirement, after providing the written and electronic (if applicable) COVID-19 immunization record to the patient, pharmacy professionals should document that this step has been completed and how it was provided (written and electronic if applicable) with the patient’s administration record for audit purposes.
+Please note that although patients with a green Ontario photo health card have access to their receipts online through the provincial system, pharmacies are still required to provide a written record following administration.

 Pharmacy professionals who have first aid training are permitted to administer epinephrine auto-injectors for emergency treatment after administration of the COVID-19 vaccine and regardless of who administered it, the epinephrine auto-injector will be reimbursed by the Ministry for this purpose.
 However, it is important to note that when submitting the claim through the HNS, the name of the Part A pharmacist who administered or supervised the administration must be included in the prescriber field.